area9innovation/fast/mini/readme.md

 	- 9: Implicit polymorphism for maybeMap
 	- 17: mutable struct fields
 	- 26, 27, 30: __construct5 is unknown
+	- 21: Somehow we end up with a tyvar as an upper bound.
   - Figure out natives from runtime & linking

 - Parse all of flow syntax.
 Missing: